harald-billstein/tailer/README.md

 Cellphone notifications  &nbsp;&nbsp;&nbsp;-&nbsp;&nbsp;&nbsp;&nbsp;[Git repo](https:)&nbsp;(Coming soon)<br>

 ## Motivation
 I was looking for a way to update a web view instantly, to push updates.
 The solution i found was web sockets.
-I wanted to learn more and decided to build the application.
+I wanted to learn more and decided to build this application.
 I choose Springboot, a framework i wanted to learn more about.
 The result will be an easy to use application that can be used to build more plugins, for your needs.

 ## Tech/framework used